Family Support Services

 All publicly funded alcohol and other drug services in Victoria can provide support services to families affected by someone’s alcohol or other drug use.

-Where can I find family support services in other parts of Victoria?
+Where can I find family support services in Victoria?

 Family alcohol and other drug counselling is for people affected by a family member’s alcohol or other drug use.
 It is available for individuals, couples and families.
 Counselling can take place with or without the person who is using alcohol or other drugs, but it often works better if the whole family can go together.